- CDs may offer higher yields than savings accounts.

 Insurance and yield

 One of the advantages of CDs is that they pair interest payments with FDIC insurance.
 The insurance protects your deposit in case of a bank failure.
 If you buy a CD from an individual bank, the FDIC insures bank deposits up to $250,000 per depositor, per bank, per account ownership category.
 If you had a joint checking account, an IRA, and a savings account at a bank, your deposits could be insured for a total of $750,000.
-But not everyone wants to spread their money into variously registered bank accounts simply to get FDIC insurance.
+But not everyone wants to spread their money into variously registered bank accounts just to get FDIC insurance.

 Brokered CDs, which are issued by banks but bought and sold through a brokerage firm, offer an alternative.
-The benefit of brokered CDs is that you can purchase CDs from many different banks around the country and own them in one brokerage account.
+The benefit of brokered CDs is that you can purchase CDs from many different banks around the country and own them in a single brokerage account.
 That means you may have the potential to get more of your cash covered by FDIC insurance than would be possible through a single account ownership at a single bank.

 Gauging yield against time